andre-brandao/pyprland/scratchpads.md

 - "fromLeft" (stays close to left screen border)
 - "fromRight" (stays close to right screen border)

+## `size` (optional - RECOMMENDED)

+No default value.

+Same format as `position` (see above)

+Each time scratchpad is shown, window will be resized according to the provided values.

+For example on monitor of size `800x600` and `size= "80% 80%"` in config scratchpad always have size `640x480`, regardless of which monitor it was first launched on.

+## `class` (optional - RECOMMENDED)

+No default value.

+Helps *Pyprland* identify the window for a correct animation.
+Required if you are using the `class_match` option.

+> [!warning]
+> This will set some rules to every matching class !

 ## `unfocus` (optional)

 No default value.